OtherDevOpsGene/intro-to-terraform-and-ansible/lesson-02/README.md

 ## Data

 The AMI ID `ami-0629230e074c580f2` is an image for Ubuntu 20.04 LTS in us-east-2.
-The Ubuntu image list can found at <https://cloud-images.ubuntu.com/locator/ec2/>.
+The Ubuntu image list is at <https://cloud-images.ubuntu.com/locator/ec2/>.

 Rather than hard-coding the AMI ID, we can look it up at provisioning time.